MohammadNiknam17/Bitcoin-Blockchain-Technology-With-Focus-On-FPGA-Miners/Chapters/Chapter 2 'Cryptography'.md

 Figure 11 - Proof of membership.
 To prove that a data block is included in the tree, one only needs to show the blocks in the path from that data block to the root.

 If there are *n* nodes in the tree, only about *log(n)* items need to be shown.
 And since each step just requires computing the hash of the child block, it takes about *log(n)* time for us to verify it.
 And so even if the Merkle tree contains a very large number of blocks, we can still prove membership in a relatively short time.
 Verification thus runs in time and space that's logarithmic in the number of nodes in the tree.

+while, in the blockchain data structure, in order to check the membership of a certain data in the blocks, we need to have: other complementary data of same block, all the data from later blocks, and at least hash-pointer of the previous block.
+Also, all the calculation on the blocks most be repeated. if we concluded the hash-pointer of the latest block, as same as the hash-pointer that we stored before, then we find the proof of membership.

 #### Application2: proof of non‐membership - Variant: sorted Merkle tree